Artifacts#

 Step: enforce-abi

-File name: module.bc.zstd
+File name: functions.bc.zstd

 This artifact contains an LLVM function for each function in the input program.
 The functions no longer use global variables (CSVs) to communicate: each register is promoted to a local variable, an argument and/or a return value.